MTechMobileDevelopment/MTech-Mobile-Development/Unit 3/3.5 Enumerations/README.md

 ## Extra Practice ##

-Read the Sets subsection in the Swift Programming Language Guide, then create a presentation or playground exercise to teach another student about sets and set operations.
+- Read the Enumerations section of the Swift Programming Language Guide and investigate Associated Values and Raw Values.
+Write a playground exercise to practice using associated values and raw values.
+- Identify whether an enumeration is a value type (like a struct) or a reference type (like a class).
+Prove it's a value type by assigning it to two different variables, or by the presence of the mutating keyword in methods that change the value.